 This time around, however, the situation is unfortunately quite worse.
 Prices for resources are high courtesy of razor-thin margins between supply and rising demand, rather than because of political forces in the 1970s.
 Further, navigating the worst economic climate seen in the country since the Depression has involved an historic expansion of the Federal Reserve balance sheet and major funding from the U.S. Treasury.
 As the dollar depreciates and cost inflation soars, demand will increase for stores of value, namely, hard assets.

 Surprisingly, this phenomenon will be nothing new.
 The chart below makes vivid a key aspect of the behavior of the financial markets in the 2000s—while likely foreshadowing what lies ahead.
 It shows how sharply hard assets (including gold, oil, silver, and copper) and financial assets have diverged during the past decade.
 Silver outperformed the stock market by almost fivefold, while even oil outperformed by better than twofold.

-Some may argue that this massive divergence signifies the end of an era and not a portent of things to come, noting the similar trends in the 1970s culminating in an even greater divergence by 1980.
-That period turned out to be the high water mark for real assets relative to financial ones.
-But this rationale ignores the most striking thing about the current divergence: It has occurred with no real burst of inflation.
+Some may argue this massive divergence signifies the end of an era, not a portent of things to come.
+Noting similar trends in the 1970s culminating in an even greater divergence by 1980.
+That period was the high water mark for real assets relative to financial ones.
+This rationale ignores the most striking thing about the current divergence: It has occurred with no burst of inflation.

 The closest thing to an exception- in mid-2008, when inflation reached about 5% was quickly followed by the greatest deflationary scare since the Depression.
 By contrast, in the 1970s the huge gap between real and financial assets reflected historically high inflation rates.
 In 1980, the primary and perhaps only mission of the Federal Reserve was to stamp out inflation at any cost.
 Thus as unemployment rose steadily to double digits, Fed Chairman Paul Volcker kept his foot on the monetary brakes.